jmho/potential-mongoose-project-bug/README.md

 # Potential Mongoose Project Bug

 Repo investigating mongoose's strange behavior when it comes to imported modules.
-I could be absolutely silly or missing something, but I wanted to create this repo to document the issue.
+I could be absolutely silly or missing something, but I wanted to create this repo to document my personal issues.

 ## Getting Started